 The way rattan and faux rattan handle paint are not the same.

-The Painted Could Harm The Material
+The Painted Could Harm The Plastic or Faux Rattan Material

 Most people use plastic rattan or faux rattan outdoors.
 If you decide to paint over the material, it could lose its ability to perform well in these outdoor conditions.

-This is another reason why we do not recommend that plastic rattan or faux rattan be painted or treated with anything other than what the supplier recommends.
+This is another reason we do not recommend that plastic rattan or faux rattan be painted or treated with anything other than what the supplier recommends.
 The harsh chemicals of paint could damage the furniture and hurt how it performs in outdoor conditions.

-The Color Is In the Material
+For Quality Faux Rattan, The Rattan Color Is In the Plastic Material

 Quality plastic rattan or faux rattan material will have color throughout the material.
 If you cut open a piece of the material, you would see the color through the entire material.

 This is important because the color is not just on the top surface of the material; especially for higher-end quality plastic or faux rattan, the color of the furniture will be in the entire piece of woven material.
-This makes it much harder to be able ever to paint over.
+This makes it much harder to be able ever paint over.

-Woven Just Like Real Rattan
+Plastic or Faux Rattan Can Be Woven Just Like Real Rattan

 Plastic or faux rattan is a very flexible material.
 The material is made flexible so that it can be easily woven; this is another reason it does not take the paint very well.